TheNitek/RfidShelf/README.md

 * Jumper Wires

 ### Cheap (~30€)
-Disclaimer: I had some noise issues with this version, probably due to all the wires flying around
+Disclaimer: I had some noise issues with this version, probably due to all the wires flying around.
+Some more light soldering is required to attach the pin headers to the amplifier.
 * [Base plate for NodeMcu (also available as a kit including the NodeMcu) ~1,50](https://www.aliexpress.com/item/Nodemcu-base-plate-Lua-WIFI-NodeMcu-development-board-ESP8266-serial-port/32678372845.html)
 * [VS1053 MP3 + SD Board ~6,50€](https://www.aliexpress.com/item/VS1053-VS1053B-MP3-Module-Breakout-Board-With-SD-Card-Slot-VS1053B-Ogg-Real-time-Recording-For/32809994212.html)
 * [PAM8302 Amplifier ~1,00€](https://www.aliexpress.com/item/CJMCU-832-PAM8302-2-5W-single-channel-Class-D-Audio-power-amplifier-module-PAM8302A-development-board/32708571731.html)